horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 > An absolute minimum requirement for a DeFi service is to ensure that access to service is unconditional and users always maintain full control over their assets.

-If a service provides means to some parties to freeze other users' funds or censor someone from using the service it cannot be classified as a DeFi service.
+If a service provides means to freeze funds or censor someone it cannot be classified as a DeFi service.

 ## DeFi History